-One possibility is, of course, to approximate the probability density function of the source with a uniform function, and design a lattice quantizer (section 1.2) accordingly.
+lattice quantizer (Section I-B) accordingly.
 Much attention has been devoted to the problem of optimizing the size and shape of the uniform function for a given source density; in other words, the problem of scaling and truncation of the lattice.
 This problem is discussed in [1] and several of its references.
 The gain in memory and encoding time, compared with a source-optimized codebook, is significant.
 The price paid is a performance degradation, the severity of which depends on the rate, the dimension, and the probability density of the source.
-The general trend is that the degradation increases with higher rate and lower dimension, as illustrated for a Gaussian source in figure 3.4 of [1].
+The general trend is that the degradation increases with higher rate and lower dimension, as illustrated for a Gaussian source in Fig. 3.4 of [1].

 For high-dimensional sources, a low-rate lattice quantizer is known to have close to optimal performance.
 This is because of the asymptotical equipartition property, according to which a large class of high-dimensional probability density functions can be well approximated with uniform densities [13, pp. 73, 285], [14].
 For example, data drawn from an uncorrelated Gaussian density tend to be uniformly distributed in a thin spherical shell, if the dimension is high [15], whereas the multidimensional Laplacian density can be approximated by a uniform density on the surface of a "pyramid" (hyperoctahedron) [16].
 The tendency towards uniform distributions has been successfully employed in several applications.
 Competitive lattice quantizers have been designed for use in CELP [17] and transform coded [18] speech coding systems.
 In image coding, Jeong and Gibson have achieved good performance through lattice quantized DCT coefficients [19].
-For high rates and low dimensions, on the other hand, the performance degradation of lattice quantizers compared with source-optimized vector quantizers can be quite severe [20, 1].
+For high rates and low dimensions, on the other hand, the performance degradation of lattice quantizers compared with source-optimized vector quantizers can be quite severe [20, 21, 1].